What does it take to launch a bank these days?

 Atom completed its UK launch back in 2016.
 Entirely app-based, customers do all their banking through their smart phone.

 In fact, on Atom’s website, the answer to the question “where’s my nearest branch?” begins, “on your nearest tree.”
 Fair enough.
 Atom does go on to add that they, “don’t have high street branches because they’re unnecessary, no one wants to visit them and no one likes queuing.”

 In true technology leapfrogging style, there isn’t even a plan to release a website version.
-This is 2016 after all.

 It’s all a far cry from the founding of Lloyds Bank 250 years ago.
 The fascinating Anniversary eBook ‘Helping Britain Prosper’ gives us an insight into the bank’s early days.